 Proofreading for Content Before you start looking for synonyms or fixing sentence construction, make sure your content is in good shape.

 Proofreading for Mechanics During the process of editing for style and content, you probably also noticed a few punctuation or spelling errors in your paper.
 It’s possible you even created a few new errors as you moved text around!
-That’s why we’re saving mechanics for our very last Editing Tip, coming next month.
+That’s why we’ve saved mechanics for our very last Editing Tip.